 Because eye disorders are so common in Siberian husbands, there are breed registries to confirm that breeding dogs have recently undergone eye screening.
 Huskies can be registered with the Canine Eye Registry Foundation or the Siberian Husky Ophthalmological Registry.
 Before purchasing a purebred puppy, it is a good idea to confirm that its parents are registered with one of these organizations.

 It is considered to be the original Cancer caste.
 The Siberian husky comes from the northeast of Siberia, specifically from Chukotka, Russia.
 It is an entirely Nordic race similar to wolves.

 They were initially been reared by the Chukchi tribe, who used them for grazing, and even as companion dogs.

 These dogs always have the characteristic of being vigilant.
 They are strong, but not heavy.
 On the contrary, they are very light, which makes them very sharp.
 He has a compact and muscular body that is well covered with hair.

 In fact, its fur is usually abundant and dense, but of medium length.
 Siberian husky change their hair twice a year.
 For this reason, they need to be brushed vigorously at least thrice a week.

 The Alaskan husky is not a breed in itself, but a type of dog named because it is dedicated to pulling a sledge.
 These dogs descend from Siberian wolves.
 Siberian husky blue eyes.

 In fact, many of them carry DNA from the Siberian husky in their veins.
-He was brought to the area between 1908 and 1909 by the absconding trader William Gosak for a sled race.
+He was brought to the area between 1908 and 1909 by the absconding trader William Gosak for a sledge race.

-Like Siberians, Alaskan dogs may have blue or brown eyes.
-It is worth noting that although huskies are commonly known to have blue eyes, only 20% of them have this color.
+Like Siberian, Alaskan dogs may have blue or brown eyes.
+It is worth noting that although huskies are commonly known to have blue eyes, only 20% of them have this colour.

 There are also crossings between Alaskan Kirk and Siberian Husky.
 They are called Alaska American Eskimo Dogs.